• Skip to primary navigation

 Christine Rooney

-This Instant Pot Wild Rice recipe is easy to make!
-Learn how to cook this healthy gluten free dish fast in 30 minutes using a pressure cooker.
+This Instant Pot Wild Rice recipe is easy to prepare!
+Learn how to make wild rice in a pressure cooker that's light, fluffy, and flavorful.

 4.75 from 4 votes